 the Member of Chambers responsible for staff – Joel Donovan QC - if the matter concerns a staff member who is not a clerk, or

-the Head of Chambers - Robin Allen QC - if the matter concerns the Senior Clerk or you are in doubt as to whom to contact.
+joint Head of Chambers - Joel Donovan QC - if the matter concerns the Senior Clerk or you are in doubt as to whom to contact.

 6. The person you contact will make a note of the details of your complaint and what you would like done about it.
 He or she will discuss your concerns with you and aim to resolve them.
 If the matter is resolved he will record the outcome, check that you are satisfied with the outcome and record that you are satisfied.
 You may also wish to record the outcome of the telephone discussion in writing.

 If your complaint is not resolved on the telephone you will be invited to write to us about it within the next 14 days so it can be investigated formally.

 Which member(s) of Chambers or which member(s) of staff you are complaining about;